Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: A major leap

 (Image credit: Andrew Myrick / Android Central)

-Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: Design and hardware
+Samsung Galaxy Z Fold 7 vs. Galaxy Z Fold 5: Design and display

-According to leaks, both the Galaxy Z Fold 5 and the Galaxy Z Fold 7 are expected to have a similar appearance, featuring a triple-camera system on the back.
+Both the Galaxy Z Fold 5 and the Galaxy Z Fold 7 have a vaguely similar appearance, featuring a triple-camera system on the back.
 However, that's where the similarities end.
-The Samsung Galaxy Z Fold 7 may adopt the new, boxy and rectangular design introduced with the Galaxy Z Fold 6.
-It may also feature a redesigned hinge that closes completely flat, whereas the Galaxy Z Fold 5 will have a slight gap between the two displays when closed.
+The Samsung Galaxy Z Fold 7 has the new, boxy and rectangular design introduced with the Galaxy Z Fold 6.
+It also features a redesigned hinge that closes completely flat, whereas the Galaxy Z Fold 5 will have a slight gap between the two displays when closed.

 The Galaxy Z Fold 5 also sports the narrower cover display, measuring 6.2 inches with a 1:9 aspect ratio.
-Meanwhile, the Galaxy Z Fold 7 is rumored to offer a wider 6.5-inch OLED panel.
-We can likely expect the Galaxy Z Fold 7's cover screen to match the specifications of recent Galaxy foldables, such as Dynamic AMOLED 2x and variable refresh rates between 1 and 120Hz.
+Meanwhile, the Galaxy Z Fold 7 has a wider 6.5-inch AMOLED 2X panel with a 21:9 aspect ratio.

 Folded Samsung Galaxy Z Fold 5 in tree